Count All Her Bones

 The story behind the cover for Count All Her Bones

-April Ward, an art director at Macmillan, decided that the handcuffs would make an arresting image.
+April Ward, an art director at Macmillan, decided that the handcuffs would make an interesting image.
 Toward the end of the book, Cheyenne begins to turn the tables, using the handcuffs that were originally restraining her as a weapon.

 Model Brittany Saal poses for photographer Jon Barkat.